acozine/sufia-centos/README.md

 ## OVERVIEW
 This Ansible project was created by Data Curation Experts based on work for the Chemical Heritage Foundation, UC Santa Barbara, and Washington University in St. Louis.
-It builds a production-style Hydra application on CentOS 7 - on Amazon EC2, a Vagrant virtural machine, or a bare-bones server.
+It builds a production-style Hydra application on CentOS 7 - on Amazon EC2, a Vagrant virtual machine, or a bare-bones server.

 ## Setup
 Before you can use this project, you must: